-MAC REGISTRY NON-FUNCTIONAL REQUIREMENTS Relative Importance 1 Scalability - The MAC Registry is to scale elastically in response to demand and remain functional and available to Users regardless of dynamic changes in transaction volume, batch and background, number of Users.
-Must have 2 Availability and Reliability - The MAC Registry is to support continual operations by being available and functioning with minimal down-time.
-Must have [Guidance to Tenderers: As a baseline expectation the MAC Registry can expect to support most Use Cases to 99% uptime for Users, excluding scheduled downtime and to have to have no more than 12 scheduled outages in a year, which last no longer than 18 hours in total.
-5.4 The MAC Registry is to monitor its performance and health and should have the ability to rectify issues with the operation of itself with little or no human intervention The MAC Registry should have comprehensive event management plan which addresses the entire event lifecycle (including event occurrence, event notification, event detection, event logging, event filtering and correlation), and event response.
+MAC REGISTRY NON-FUNCTIONAL REQUIREMENTS Relative Im- portance 1 Scalability - The MAC Registry is to scale elastically in response to demand and remain functional and available to Users regardless of dynamic changes in transaction volume, batch and background, number of Users.
+TR 61 Must have- Manda- tory 2 Availability and Reliability - The MAC Registry is to support continual operations by being available and functioning with minimal down-time.
+[Guidance to Tenderers: As a baseline expectation the MAC Registry can expect to support most Use Cases to 99% uptime for Users, excluding scheduled downtime and to have to have no more than 12 scheduled outages in a year, which last no longer than 18 hours in total.
+Manda- tory 3.4 MAC Registry is to monitor its performance and health and should have the ability to rectify issues with the operation of itself with little human intervention The MAC Registry should have comprehensive event management plan which addresses the entire event lifecycle (including event occurrence, event notification, event detection, event logging, event filtering and correlation), and event response.
+TR 49,87,98